nr1040gh/ray-tracing/README.md

 # ray-tracing
-![Alt text](/imgs/sphere_screen_shot.png "Ray-Casting on Sphere") Ray-tracing implementation for C++ using native libraries.
-This has been done many times before but I wanted to do my own implementation of it without referencing any other's code. **Currently, the program is able to successfully implement ray-casting on a sphere with zero perpective** (orthoganal rays to viewing plane) and is oriented with a left-handed coordinate system (positive y "up", positive x "right", positive z "out").
-Currently the graphics are displayed in the terminal with ASCII graphics.
+![Alt text](/imgs/sphere_screen_shot.png "Ray-Casting on Sphere") Ray-tracing implementation for C++ using as close as to native libraries as possible.
+This has been done many times before but I wanted to do my own implementation of it without referencing any other's code. **Currently, the program is able to successfully implement ray-casting on a sphere with zero perpective (orthoganal rays to viewing plane).
+The window displays an animated sphere with a light source revolving around it, rendered as ASCII art in the terminal.**

+I use a cartesian coordinate system oriented with a left-handed rule (positive y "up", positive x "right", positive z "out").
+To revolve the light source around the sphere, I used a spherical coordinate system (using physics convention of azimuthal being phi and polar being theta) centered at the sphere.

 The current characters are:
 " ", ".", "-", "=", "o", "O", "Q", "0"